FredHutch/wiki-code-templates/DataAnalysis-Python-Template/README.md

 ```
 Batching is simply automating what you would do on the command line.
 In general, the automation steps go in a `.bat` file.
 For computing at Fred Hutch, we refer to the description and instructions available on the [Scientific Computing Wiki](https://sciwiki.fredhutch.org/computing/cluster_usingSlurm/).

+Here is an example of a data analysis project contained in a python script, developed from this template: [TODO: commmand line data analysis project example](https://github.com/FredHutch/wiki-code-examples).

 Please note that if you do not wish to use a notebook interface, then the `ProjectName.ipynb` file can be deleted without affecting the remainder of the template.

 # File Structure